ArshiaRx/Research2-GenerativeAI/README.md

 * Extended Action Methods
 * Conditions

 > Files can be find in Assets > BehaviourTree > files.cs
+>
+> Initial Package is provided in Zip files "S1101Resources.zip", "GalleryStarter.zip".